10 Easy Hacks for Healthier Cooking

 10. Greek Yogurt

-Some of the most tasty recipes call for sour cream, but you can replace the sour cream with plain Greek yogurt and the dish will be equally as delicious.
+Some of the tastiest recipes call for sour cream, but you can replace the sour cream with plain Greek yogurt and the dish will be equally as delicious.
+Greek yogurt is also rich in protein for all the macro counters out there.

 - Salad dressings